Cushing’s Disease Newport Beach & Orange County, CA

-Inferior petrosal sinus sampling In case MRI fails to identify Cushing’s disease, additional test using inferior petrosal sinus sampling (IPSS) may be required.
+Inferior petrosal sinus sampling In case MRI fails to identify Cushing’s disease, additional tests using inferior petrosal sinus sampling (IPSS) may be required.

-Treatment of Cushing’s disease depends on multiple factors, including size and location of the tumor, age and overall health condition of the patient.
+Treatment of Cushing’s disease depends on multiple factors, including the size and location of the tumor, age, and overall health condition of the patient.
 Treatment options include:

 Minimally Invasive Endoscopic Transsphenoidal Surgery

 Medications may be prescribed for patients who still suffer from the symptoms of Cushing’s disease after the surgery.
 Adrenal-directed medications inhibit the adrenal glands from producing steroids, which are effective in initially relieving the symptoms of Cushing’s disease.
-But these medicines have side-effects and are not effective in long-term cure for Cushing’s disease.
+But these medicines have side effects and are not effective in a long-term cure for Cushing’s disease.

 Robert Louis, MD, a fellowship-trained Orange County Neurosurgeon, is the Director of the Skull Base and Pituitary Tumor Program at Hoag Memorial Hospital in Orange County, California.
 Dr. Louis has particular expertise in the endoscopic and minimally invasive treatment of benign and malignant brain tumors, sellar and parasellar tumors, and skull base tumors.